JDBDT/jdbdt/src/site/markdown/DBSetup.md

 Hence, `insert` should be used for incremental additions to a table, whereas `populate` should be used to reset the contents of a table contents entirely.
-The use of `populate` may be adequate in particular if &delta;-assertions are performed over the table subsequently.
+The use of `populate` is adequate in particular if &delta;-assertions are performed over the table subsequently.